blazej-bucha/charm/docs/src/introduction.rst

   where FFT cannot be used, applied are the Chebyshev recurrences along the latitude parallels.

+* Computes the full first- and second-order gradients at evaluation points (e.g., the gravitational vector and the gravitational tensor).

 * Supports the Gauss--Legendre and Driscoll--Healy quadratures.

 * Integrates solid spherical harmonic expansions (e.g., of the gravitational